 Medical innovations of Cuba

 Cuban doctors are one of the more important pieces in the economy of the Island.
-Cuba has sent more than 300.000 workers of health system to 158 countries of Latin America, Africa and Asia since 1960, according to national agencies of news of Cuba.
+Cuba has sent more than 300.000 workers of the health system to 158 countries of Latin America, Africa and Asia since 1960, according to national agencies of news of Cuba.
 At present, approximately 67.000 Cuban workers of health are present in 67 countries.
 Doctors are probably the more profitable resource of Cuba, and the medical missions of the country have demonstrated to be a diplomatic lucrative tool.
 The health’s sector also is one of the main sources of income for the country.
-The Cubans authorities estimated in 2014 that the services of health of foreigners would contribute USD 8.2 thousand million.
+The Cubans authorities estimated in 2014 that the services of the health of foreigners would contribute USD 8.2 thousand million.

 Tempted by higher salaries (after all, they cannot be lowermost); the doctors decide to go to the so-call ‟Misiones” to other countries more needed in South America or Africa.
-After several years of hard work, they return proudly to their homeland’s breast, they build a house and work at the same institution in ruins, curing the Cuban citizens.
+After several years of hard work, they return proudly to their homeland’s breast, build a house and work at the same institution in ruins, curing the Cuban citizens.
 Averagely, one doctor in Cuba earns around $ 40 USD, that’s why the vision to go overseas is very attractive for them.

 Nevertheless, not only the Cubans leave the country.
 At the beginning of the decade of 1990, the Cuban Government put in practice the State program “Chernobyl’s Children”, thanks to which thousands of Ukrainian and Byelorussian children who suffered radiation, were been able to receive free treatment in Cuba.
-In many cases they have brought surprising results.
+In many cases, they have brought surprising results.

 The dark sides of Cuban health services

 The positive aspect of medical attention collides with negative ones and is clearly hard to say if the medicaments have higher or lower levels, therefore it is better not to bring out this topic.
-Everything depends of if we considered the infrastructure (the total bottom prevails here or the human factor), here is much better the second one.
+Everything depends on if we considered the infrastructure (the total bottom prevails here or the human factor), here is much better the second one.

-What happens in such conditions when there is deficiency of water, the air conditioning is out of service and entire families go by the hospital?
+What happens in such conditions when there is a deficiency of water, the air conditioning is out of service and entire families go by the hospital?
 Regrettably, bacteria, infections and diseases are multiply.

 Even when Cuban doctors, like many other educated specialists in Cuba, consider themselves well-educated, it is impossible to conceal they are working with obsolete apparatus that certainly does not make easy their profession.
 Perhaps that’s why, according to the proverb: ‟needs the mother of inventions”, is it how they learned to decipher very well the images of ultrasound and to accomplish complex surgeries?

 One thing remains sure: due to the deficiency of a medical private sector, they all are in the same wheelchair, both doctors and patients.
 Simply there are no alternatives.
-Nobody hurries up for you to come next time, the doctors have longer time and attention for the patient, and this is very often more important than the best medicaments.
+Nobody hurries up for you to come next time, the doctors have a longer time and attention for the patient, and this is very often more important than the best medicaments.